A Safe Home Environment to Prevent Falls

 - Place a stable plastic chair inside the shower or bathtub.

-- Be sure to use stable furniture and make sure they do not obstruct any corridors or narrow passages, especially on the way from the bedroom to the bathroom.
+- Make sure to use stable furniture and keep it out of the way of narrow passages and corridors, especially the one that leads from the bedroom to the bathroom.

-- The phone should be in an accessible and convenient place.
+- The phone should be in a place that is easy to get to.
 Place essential phone numbers next to it in large and clear writing.

 - Remove carpets or fix them to the floor using a double-sided adhesive or special surfaces to prevent carpets from shifting and sliding.